Meet Greg Wieting

 Wieting’s healing work is inseparable from his commitment to liberation.
 He stands in solidarity with BIPOC, AAPI, Latinx, LGBTQIA+ communities, immigrants, refugees, and survivors of sexual assault and abuse.
 This work is for all of us, for those who have been silenced, erased, and displaced.
 Wieting believes healing is a commitment to defy odds and is itself a form of resistance.

 A self-taught visual artist, Wieting has has been cultivating his painting practice in his San Francisco studio since the spring of 2024, elevating his work with the same rigor and insight he brings to his healing practice.
-His first exhibition is currently at 1221 Broadway, Oakland City Square at City Center through January 7, 2026, curated by SLATE Contemporary.
+His first exhibition was at The Clorox Building: 1221 Broadway, Oakland City Square at City Center October 7, 2025 through January 7, 2026, curated by SLATE Contemporary.

 • I understand the struggles of chronic pain, anxiety, depression, headaches, compromised immunity, and digestive dysfunction, and the impact of developmental and complex trauma on health, because I’ve been there myself.